MordechaiHadad/bob/README.md

 ## 🔔 Notices

 - **2022-10-29**: Moved bob's symbolic link and downloads folder on macos from `/Users/user/Library/Application Support` to `~/.local/share` please make sure to move all of your downloads to the new folder, run `bob use <your desired version>` and update your PATH
+- **2023-02-13**: Bob now uses proxy execuable for running neovim exes, to remove the old way of how bob handled exes follow these steps: 1.
+Remove the current neovim path from your global $PATH.
+2. Delete the given path, on unix: `~/.local/share/neovim`, on windows: `C:\Users\<username>\AppData\Local\neovim`. secondly downloads directory propery name in config file has changed, see the updated property list below.

 ## 📦 Requirements